top of page

 Through data-driven analysis and family collaboration, we tailor our instructional goals in Individual Lessons to meet the specific academic and personal needs of each child.

-• Why does my child need to take the Initial Student Evaluation (ISE)?
+• Why does my child need to complete a New Student Meeting?

-The ISE ensures that Trooper’s Book Club is the right fit for your child’s learning needs.
-It allows us to assess their current reading level and determine if focusing on VCe words is appropriate.
-If their goals don’t align with this program, the ISE helps us recommend other fun programs, like our Individual Lessons.
+The New Student Meeting ensures that Trooper’s Book Club is the right fit for your child’s learning needs.
+It allows us to gather information on their current skills and determine if focusing on VCe words is appropriate.
+If their goals don’t align with this program, the New Student Meeting helps us recommend other fun programs, like our Individual Lessons.

 • How many students are in Trooper’s Book Club?